ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 For protocols that expose byte-streams, the only delineation provided by the protocol is the end of the stream in a given direction.
 Each Message in this case corresponds to the entire stream of bytes in a direction.
 These Messages may be quite long, in which case they can be sent in multiple parts.

-Protocols that provide the framing (such as length-value protocols, or protocols that use delimiters) provide data boundaries that may be longer than a traditional packet datagram.
+Protocols that provide the framing (such as length-value protocols, or protocols that use delimiters) provide data boundaries that may be longer than a traditional packet.
 Each Message for framing protocols corresponds to a single frame, which may be sent either as a complete Message, or in multiple parts.

 ## Sending Messages